History

 Moordhuizen bridge and road

-Vos understands that four piles, despite their physical characteristics, are insufficient to base a hypothesis on regarding the presence of a Late Roman bridge.
+Vos understands that four poles, despite their physical characteristics, are insufficient to base a hypothesis on regarding the presence of a Late Roman bridge.
 "Much of the wood has likely been washed away or sucked away, but there are additional clues."
 He points out that the piles were found at the spot where the river belt was narrowest.
-“Furthermore, a piece of Roman road surface was found in the form of a mixture of gravel, rubble, mortar, and ceramic building material.
+“Furthermore, a piece of Roman road surface was found in the form of a mixture of gravel, rubble, mortar, and ceramic building material."

 Broader context